Diff-Oracle: Deciphering Oracle Bone Scripts with Controllable Diffusion Model: Related Works

 \subsection{Diffusion Models}

-Diffusion Models (DMs) have been widely used in image generation~\cite{classifierfree,classifierguidance}, demonstrating excellent performance with high fidelity and diversity.
+Currently, DMs have been widely utilized in image generation tasks~\cite{classifierfree,classifierguidance}, demonstrating excellent fidelity and diversity.
 The concept of DMs was first introduced in~\cite{nonequilibrium} and promoted by DDPM~\cite{ddpm}.
-To reduce the computation cost and improve the accessibility of these powerful DMs, Latent Diffusion Models (LDMs)~\cite{stablediffusion} moved the diffusion steps to the latent space.
-Stable Diffusion (SD) is a successor of LDMs conditioned on text embeddings from the CLIP text encoder~\cite{clip}.
-GLIGEN~\cite{2023GLIGEN} and ControlNet~\cite{controlnet} designed personalized frameworks, where the pre-trained Stable Diffusion was fine-tuned by introducing additional input conditions.
-Except for general research, many works have introduced DMs for specific tasks.
-For example, Fill-Up~\cite{fillup} chose Textual Inversion~\cite{textinversion} as an image generator to fill up training data on long-tailed learning.
-Based on pre-trained text-to-image DMs, Textual Inversion~\cite{textinversion} and InST~\cite{inst} were able to learn text embeddings for individuals to personalize content and style in the generated images.
-Nevertheless, we can not simply apply DMs to oracle character generation due to two challenges.
-First, the absence of text prompts hinders the control of the styles of oracle characters in the DMs.
-Second, we do not have the content images of oracle characters to control the content information like ControlNet~\cite{controlnet}.
+To reduce computation costs and improve the accessibility of these powerful DMs, Latent Diffusion Models (LDMs)~\cite{stablediffusion} were introduced, moving the diffusion process to the latent space.
+Among them, Stable Diffusion (SD) is a successor of LDMs conditioned on text embeddings from the CLIP text encoder~\cite{clip}.
+Personalized frameworks such as GLIGEN~\cite{2023GLIGEN} and ControlNet~\cite{controlnet} fine-tuned pretrained SD with additional input conditions.
+Beyond general research, numerous works have tailored DMs for specific tasks.
+For example, Textual Inversion~\cite{textinversion} and InST~\cite{inst} leveraged pretrained text-to-image DMs for personalized style control.
+Moreover, Fill-Up~\cite{fillup} adopted Textual Inversion to augment training data on long-tailed learning.
+However, applying DMs directly to oracle character generation presents two main challenges: the absence of text prompts limits style control, and the lack of content images hinders precise content control.